 - AT&T is an Internet safety game site for children, grades 3-8.

-- Disney's Surf Swell - Visit Surf Swell island to learn Internet safety tips brought to you by the folks at Disney (includes a teacher guide for Internet safety).
+- Disney's Internet Safety page - Visit this to learn Internet safety tips brought to you by the folks at Disney (includes printable tips and an Internet safety agreeement).

 Create an Internet Safety Guide